oneops/oneops.github.io/_posts/2016-03-31-oneops-releases-2016-q1.md

 authors: [klohia, ksaroya, mmoser]
 ---

-Wow.
-What a busy quarter we had. went open source in january and did not rest
+Wow - what a busy quarter we had!
+Of course our highlight was the open sourcing of OneOps, but we did not rest after either.
+As you can see below we introduced many new features with a weekly release cycle.

 <!--more-->